Publishing Ethics

 The use of generative AI and AI-assisted technologies in writing for Cherkas Global University Press

-This policy aims to provide greater transparency and guidance to authors, readers, reviewers, editors, and contributors in relation to generative AI and AI-assisted technologies.
+This policy aims to provide greater transparency and guidance to authors, readers, reviewers, editors, and contributors of Biogeosystem Technique in relation to generative AI and AI-assisted technologies.

 Authors preparing a manuscript for Elsevier can use AI Tools to support them.